Configure Visual Builder for the Wholesale CBDC Sample Application

 A business object is a resource, such as an invoice or purchase order, similar to a database table; it has fields that hold the data for your application.
 Like a database table, a business object provides the structure for data.
 Business objects are stored in a database.
 The apps in your visual application and other clients access the business objects via their REST endpoints.

 On the Visual Builder Visual Applications home page, click Business Objects in the Navigator to open the Business Objects pane.
-The wholesale CBDC objects should be listed.
+The wholesale CBDC objects are listed.

 You can select any business object and go to its Data tab to update or modify its data.